News» Go to news main

 The project has had a domino effect, with Physiotherapy making more and more of their tasks and processes paperless.
 For the first time this year, prospective students will be able to submit every part of their admissions applications electronically.
 The School’s new clinic is also paperless, with patients given iPads to fill out forms and surveys that are then added to their electronic files.

-The School has also been able to utilize HSP Net to manage their clinical placement and evaluation process.
-In the past, students would be mailed their placement matches.
-They can now log in to the system and look themselves.
-They can also enter their own immunization records and check their evaluations.
+The School has also been able to utilize HSP Net to manage their clinical placement and evaluation process, reducing the need for mail-outs, and providing some self-service options for students and clinics.
 Clinical education assistant Judith Hollett calls the system “a lifesaver.”
 We, and countless trees, would have to agree.

 Moving forward: The Dal Health Paper Free Challenge